graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ) on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION
 ```

-The `@require` directive is used to express data requirements with other
+The `@require` directive is used to express data requirements with other source
-source schemas.
-Arguments annotated with the `@require` directive are removed from
+schemas.
+Arguments annotated with the `@require` directive are removed from the
-the public exposed schema and the value for these will be resolved by the
+_composite schema_ and the value for these will be resolved by the _distributed
-executor.
+executor_.

 ```graphql example
 type Product {